Skip to main content

 What does the evidence say about outcomes, not just features?

-Feature lists are useful, but outcome evidence still matters most.
+Feature lists are useful, but outcome evidence matters more.
 The best available evidence supports three principles: self-monitoring works, load spikes should be managed, and recovery signals improve programming decisions.

-A classic meta-analysis found pedometer-based interventions increased physical activity by 2,491 steps per day and reduced BMI by 0.38, reinforcing the value of feedback loops and adherence systems12.
-In athletes, load management frameworks commonly treat an acute:chronic workload ratio around 0.8 to 1.3 as a safer zone, while ratios above 1.5 are associated with higher injury risk in multiple contexts3.
+A classic meta-analysis found pedometer-based interventions increased physical activity by 2,491 steps per day and reduced BMI by 0.38, reinforcing the value of feedback loops and adherence systems18.
+A more recent 2024 systematic review and meta-analysis in EClinicalMedicine extended that to modern apps, pooling randomized trials of digital health applications with and without gamification on physical activity and cardiometabolic risk factors19.
+In athletes, load management frameworks commonly treat an acute:chronic workload ratio around 0.8 to 1.3 as a safer zone, while ratios above 1.5 are associated with higher injury risk in multiple contexts12.

 Recovery science points in the same direction.
-Sleep loss impairs performance and cognitive function, and readiness signals like HRV can improve training-dose decisions when interpreted longitudinally1191314.
-As Meeusen and colleagues note, there is no single biomarker that diagnoses overtraining risk on its own, which is why multi-signal reasoning is more robust than one-score coaching10.
+Sleep loss impairs performance and cognitive function, and readiness signals like HRV can improve training-dose decisions when interpreted longitudinally155207.
+As Dr. Romain Meeusen and colleagues note in the ECSS/ACSM joint consensus statement, there is no single biomarker that diagnoses overtraining risk on its own, which is why multi-signal reasoning is more robust than one-score coaching6.

 If your priority is day-level adaptation from wearables plus real-world context, SensAI is designed for the gap between rigid algorithmic plans and purely manual coaching.